Conquistador: Colonization of the Caribbean, Mesoamerica, and South America

 Sebastian Toral was an African slave and one of the first black conquistadors in the New World.
 While a slave, he went with his Spanish owner on a campaign.
 He was able to earn his freedom during this service.
 He continued as a free conquistador with the Spaniards to fight the Maya in Yucatán in 1540.
 After the conquests he settled in the city of Mérida in the newly formed colony of Yucatán with his family.
 In 1574, the Spanish crown ordered that all slaves and free blacks in the colony had to pay a tribute to the crown.
 However, Toral wrote in protest of the tax based on his services during his conquests.
 The Spanish king responded that Toral need not pay the tax because of his service.
 Toral died a veteran of three transatlantic voyages and two Conquest expeditions, a man who had successfully petitioned the great Spanish King, walked the streets of Lisbon, Seville, and Mexico City, and helped found a capital city in the Americas.

-Juan Valiente was born West Africa and purchased by Portuguese traders from African slavers.
+Juan Valiente was born in West Africa and purchased by Portuguese traders from African slavers.
 Around 1530 he was purchased by Alonso Valiente to be a slaved domestic servant in Puebla, Mexico.
-In 1533 Juan Valiente made a deal with his owner to allow him to be a conquistador for four years with the agreement that all earnings would come back to Alonso.
+In 1533, Juan Valiente made a deal with his owner to allow him to be a conquistador for four years with the agreement that all earnings would come back to Alonso.
 He fought for many years in Chile and Peru.
-By 1540 he was a captain, horseman, and partner in Pedro de Valdivia's company in Chile.
+By 1540, he was a captain, horseman, and partner in Pedro de Valdivia's company in Chile.
 He was later awarded an estate in Santiago; a city he would help Valdivia found.
 Both Alonso and Valiente tried to contact the other to make an agreement about Valiente's manumission and send Alonso his awarded money.
 They were never able to reach each other and Valiente died in 1553 in the Battle of Tucapel.

-Other black conquistadors include Pedro Fulupo, Juan Bardales, Antonio Pérez, and Juan Portugués.
+Other black conquistadors include Juan García Pizarro, Pedro Fulupo, Juan Bardales, Antonio Pérez, and Juan Portugués.
+Juan García Pizarro was a free black or mulatto who fought in Peru.
 Pedro Fulupo was a black slave that fought in Costa Rica.
 Juan Bardales was an African slave that fought in Honduras and Panama.
 For his service he was granted manumission and a pension of 50 pesos.
 Antonio Pérez was from North Africa, and a free black.
 He joined the conquest in Venezuela and was made a captain.
 Juan Portugués fought in the conquests in Venezuela.